Ajkouva/StudentManagement-Plan/README.md

-You can use this ai chat to ask anything about the project - https://gemini.google.com/gem/1ppZHGdtxU8rqa46EawjAkgV_ARejmude?usp=sharing
+You can use this ai chat to ask anything about the project (just select pro mode instead of fast) - https://gemini.google.com/gem/1ppZHGdtxU8rqa46EawjAkgV_ARejmude?usp=sharing